parklab/LiRA/README.md

 8. R (3.3.1)
 	+ stringr
 	+ digest
-9. SHAPEIT2 (Note: Ensure that downloaded `.txt`, `.hap.gz`, and `.legend.gz` files for chromosome X are in the same directory as the other downloaded files.)
+9. SHAPEIT2 (Note: Ensure that downloaded `.txt`, `.hap.gz`, and `.legend.gz` files for chromosome X are in the same directory as the other downloaded files.) or EAGLE
 10. SnpSift
 11. A DBSNP VCF release
 12. The 1000 genomes phase 3 integrated haplotype set